underethsea/wineth-docs/docs/intro.md

-# The power of ETH
+# The Optimistic power of ETH

 ## Everyone wins